 In the meantime, some were hoping that legalized gambling would help the networks, both in terms of additional advertising and the potential of allowing actual wagering via the TV remote or online for everything from the final outcome to specific plays.
 That has not worked out to be the windfall it was expected to be.

 So far, according to some reports, as of August only 18 states have passed legal gambling bills since the Supreme Court opened the door to sports wagering in 2018.
 Four states, -- Virginia, North Carolina, Tennessee and Washington - have passed bills allowing sports gambling but are not yet operational.
 And there are active bills in another nine states, and 12 states have rejected legalized sports wagering.
 But save for a few ventures, sports gambling hasn’t been the savior most RSNs expected.

-Sinclair was also counting on sports gaming being a bigger part of the business, and hired former Poker Central & Estars Studios chief business officer JR McCable to head up its D2C Gamification unit. https://www.nexttv.com/news/sinclair-hires-mccabe-to-build-gaming-business
+Sinclair was also counting on sports gaming being a bigger part of the business, and hired former Poker Central & Estars Studios chief business officer JR McCabe to head up its D2C Gamification unit.

 In a research note Wednesday, LightShed Partners analysts Rich Greenfield, Brandon Ross and Mark Kelley issued a report on the state of RSNs, noting that even if legal gambling were more widespread, it probably wouldn't have made much of a difference and could have negative effect on viewership of sports channels.